 Sirolimus comes in tablet and liquid forms.

-If the liquid form is taken you should measure the correct amount using an oral syringe or medicine spoon.
+If taking the liquid form, you should measure the correct amount using an oral syringe or medicine spoon.
 (You can get these from your pharmacist.)
 Do not use a kitchen teaspoon because you will not be able to measure out the correct amount.

 The tablet form should NOT be cut, crushed, or chewed.